dimaqq/otlp-test-data/readme.md

 ### Features

-- fixed, configurable timestamps
+- Fixed, configurable timestamps
 - aims to cover as much of OTEL API as possible
-- aims to cover all valid data types
+- Cover all valid data types
+- Events

 ### Limitations